kubedb/docs/docs/guides/proxysql/monitoring/using-builtin-prometheus.md

 ## Configure Prometheus Server

-Now, we have to configure a Prometheus scrapping job to scrape the metrics using this service.
+Now, we have to configure a Prometheus scraping job to scrape the metrics using this service.
 We are going to configure scraping jobs similar to this [kubernetes-service-endpoints](https://github.com/appscode/third-party-tools/tree/master/monitoring/prometheus/builtin#kubernetes-service-endpoints) job that scrapes metrics from endpoints of a service.

-Let's configure a Prometheus scrapping job to collect metrics from this service.
+Let's configure a Prometheus scraping job to collect metrics from this service.

 ```yaml
 - job_name: 'kubedb-databases'